joaorcarmona/Oceanstor_PSModule/POSH-Oceanstor/Templates/README.md

 # Huawei Oceanstor_PSModule Templates

-This XML files, are templates that represents all the properties that any object have, and that are going to be exported when any of this object types are used.
+This XML files, are templates that represents all the properties that any object have, and that are going to be exported when any of these object types are used.

 The XML schema explanation:

- + First field is the property name the properties/atribute (dont change this, because this maps the Object property)
+ + First field is the property name the properties/attribute (dont change this, because this maps the Object property)
  + Second is order that the property show up when the object is exported.
  + Third is the property description, describing the property values
  + Fourth is enable or disable tag (shown/exported or not shown/exported in the report).
 To disable one property you just need to change the <enabled> to 0 (ZERO).